 State of Michigan S.S.
 Be It Remember.
-That Billet General Country on the Jed day of December or once in the year of our dard, one Ithausand noting when him kindred and farty personelly Come Country before me the Subscriber a Hotary while mich in and for the Subscriber a Hotary Review mich in and for the State are Country forestain, Varry M. Parker turd Bernice M. Parker his wife, Vartels to this Industrie Renawa to me personelly to be such, and they acknowledged this Industrie to be thur Aud.
+That Billet General Country on the Jed day of December or once in the year of our dard, one Ithausand noting when him kindred and farty personelly Come Country before me the Subscriber a Hotary while mich in and for the Subscriber a Hotary Review mich in and for the State are Country forestain, Varry M. Parker turd Bernice M. Parker his wife, Vartels to this Industrie Renawa to me personelly to be such, and they acknowledged this Industrie to be thur Rud.
 They acknowledged that she executed he from her husband acknowledged that she executed the laid Industrie willingly without compulsion or thereto in from her husband acknowledged that she executed the fact of the day are three browning.
 Theint of her husbands despleased hoop under my Hand are head of office the day are three browning.
-Therefore 23, 90 1940 duck there the Robinson to dawder the Neithbell there shis deed, made the twenty then day of Alexandra deed four thanker, in the year of our days one thanker with year of our days of Robinson without and flate of Belavar fearty of the first part we downed as the first part we downed the Neithbell as downed to neithble, her wife by the second feart, fitnesself, that the said parties by the second feart, fitnesself, that the said parties of the first fact, for we in Consideration of the lumber of the first parties of the first parties of the surface of the second and being a partie of the second first parties of the second first participated former to decrease as former for landing from theorems and a former for landing from the second first the same said thereof twenty the second first the same said thereof twenty the second first the same said first twenty the second first to a stormer on the line of landing of the second first to a stormer on the line of landing of the said second second second first to a stormer on the line of landing of the said second s
+Therefore 23, 90 1940 duck there the Robinson to dawder the Neithbell there shis deed, made the twenty then day of Alexandra deed four thanker, in the year of our days one thanker with year of our days of Robinson without and flate of Belavar fearty of the first part we downed as the first part we downed the Neithbell as downed the title, has write by the second fant of fitnesself, that the said parties by the second fant, for we in Consideration of the fund that for the first part of the first parties of the fundamentation lawful money of the said parties of the surface of the said parties of the surface of the surface of the surface of the said parties of the surface of the surfac